quzo81814351/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Always remember that you're writing code for humans to read and understand, not just for machines to execute.
 Optimize for clarity and flexibility; these attributes often lead to more resilient and scalable solutions in the long run."

 In essence, focus on producing elegant and straightforward solutions rather than over-engineering.
 Keep your code DRY (Don't Repeat Yourself), follow SOLID principles, embrace modularity, and practice continuous improvement through testing and refactoring.
 Remember that today's brilliant innovation can become tomorrow's technical debt if not thoughtfully designed and implemented.

+# 2024-01-02
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds programmers that while efficiency is important, it shouldn't be the primary focus during the initial stages of development.
+Instead, the priority should be on writing clear, maintainable code that correctly implements the intended functionality.
+Refining and optimizing performance should come later, once you have a solid understanding of where actual bottlenecks lie, through profiling and testing.
+This way, you avoid wasting time optimizing parts of the code that have little impact on overall performance and ensure that your software remains adaptable to changing requirements.